digital-asset/daml/infra/README.md

-# DAML
+# Daml

-This is the terraform code used by the DAML repository to deploy supporting infrastructure such as the Bazel caches, Nix caches and Azure Pipeline (VSTS) Agents.
+This is the terraform code used by the Daml repository to deploy supporting infrastructure such as the Bazel caches, Nix caches and Azure Pipeline (VSTS) Agents.